debbiemarkslab/plmc/README.md

 A 1D Potts model will only have interactions between i -> i + 1, which should be evident in the coupling summary scores output to example/potts/potts3.txt

 ## Author
-plmc was written by [John Ingraham](john.ingraham@gmail.com) in (Debora Marks' lab)[https://marks.hms.harvard.edu/] at Harvard Medical School
+plmc was written by [John Ingraham](john.ingraham@gmail.com) in [Debora Marks' lab](https://marks.hms.harvard.edu/) at Harvard Medical School

 ## Credits
-This repository was made possible by a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS").
+The MAP-based inference uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS"), which is included in this repository.